 .2.1 Study area

-The study was carried out in Kwara State University’s Poultry farm Malete, Moro Local Government Area, Kwara State, Nigeria.
-Further analysis and processing of samples was carried out in microbiology laboratory, Kwara State University, Malete.
+The study was carried out in Kwara State University's Poultry farm Malete, Moro Local Government Area, Kwara State, Nigeria.
+Further analysis and processing of samples were carried out in the microbiology laboratory, Kwara State University, Malete.

 2. 2 Sterilization of Materials

-The glassware including test-tubes, conical flasks, measuring cylinders, McCartney bottles; which were used in the course of study were washed with detergent, rinsed with water, wrapped with aluminum foil and sterilized in the hot air oven at a temperature of 170oC for 1hour.
+The glassware including test tubes, conical flasks, measuring cylinders, and McCartney bottles; which were used in the course of the study were washed with detergent, rinsed with water, wrapped with aluminum foil, and sterilized in the hot air oven at a temperature of 170oC for 1hour.
 Inoculating needles and wire loops were heated to redness under the flame of the Bunsen burner.
-All media were sterilized by autoclaving at 121oC for 15 minutes
+All media were sterilized by autoclaving at 121oC for 15 minutes.

 2.3 Culture Media Preparation

 The workbench was disinfected using ethanol and cotton wool.
-The culture media used were nutrient Agar and Macconkey Agar respectively were prepared according to the manufacturer’s specification by weighing a known gram of the agar medium and dissolving in accurate medium of diluents, then well corked and agitated to mix.
-Media was later sterilized by autoclaving at 121oC for 15 minutes.
+The culture media used were nutrient Agar and Macconkey Agar respectively were prepared according to the manufacturer's specification by weighing a known gram of the agar medium and dissolving in the accurate medium of diluents, then well-corked and agitated to mix.
+The media was later sterilized by autoclaving at 121oC for 15 minutes.

 2.4 Sample collections

-Using sedimentation method of sample collection, the samples were collected on agar plate.
-The sampling period were Morning (8am), Afternoon (2pm) and Evening (4pm).
+Using the sedimentation method of sample collection, the samples were collected on an agar plate.
+The sampling periods were Morning (8 am), Afternoon (2 pm), and Evening (4 pm).
 The samples were taken to the laboratory for incubation and further analysis.

 2.5.
 Microbiological Analysis